sharmaDeepti369/slate/source/index.html.md

 about | no | user's description
 social_accounts| yes | user's social accounts
 address | no |user,s address
+vat | no | vat number for supplier profile

 ## Update password